dorucazan/irkeyboard/README.md

-Connect an Vishay TSOP38238, 38kHz IR Receiver to D4, VCC and GND pins of the ATmega32U4 Pro Micro board.
+Connect a Vishay TSOP38238, 38kHz IR Receiver to D4, VCC and GND pins of the ATmega32U4 Pro Micro board.